Introduction

 Habits to Avoid

-• Ignoring signs of imbalance (like fatigue or irregular periods)
+- Ignoring symptoms of imbalance (fatigue or irregular periods)

 Conclusion